Two-dimensional delta-Bose gas: skew-product relative motions: Formulations of main results

-\begin{rmk} The probability measure for $\BES(-\alpha,\beta\da)$ in \cite[(2.1) on p.882]{DY:Krein} is defined with a different local time and a different definition of $\Lambda_\alpha(\beta)$, which we denote by $\{L^{\rm DY}_t\}$ and $\Lambda_\alpha^{\rm DY}(\beta)$, respectively.
-This probability measure and the probability measure in \eqref{def:BESab} are actually the same.
-To see this, simply note that
+\begin{rmk} The probability measure of $\BES(-\alpha,\beta\da)$ in \cite[(2.1) on p.882]{DY:Krein} and the probability measure in \eqref{def:BESab} are the same, although the former is defined with a different local time and a different definition of $\Lambda_\alpha(\beta)$, which we denote by $\{L^{\rm DY}_t\}$ and $\Lambda_\alpha^{\rm DY}(\beta)$, respectively.
+This identity of probability measures follows since